httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Server Behavior

-An upload resource applies a `PATCH` request with the `application/partial-upload` media type by appending the patch document in the request content to the upload resource.
+An upload resource applies a `PATCH` request with the `application/partial-upload` media type ({{media-type-partial-upload}}) by appending the patch document in the request content to the upload resource.

 If the upload resource does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document as possible, starting at its beginning and without discontinuities.
 Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of PATCH}}.